Your settings for cookies and pixels on rwe.com

 Essen, 9 December 2021

-Roger Miesen, Chief Executive Officer and Chief Operating Officer of RWE Generation SE
+Roger Miesen, Chief Executive Officer of RWE Generation SE

 "One of the greatest challenges of the energy transition is to ensure a secure CO2-free electricity supply at all times - even when wind and sun are not sufficiently available.
 Hydrogen-fuelled, gas-fired power plants will make an important contribution to ensuring this in the future.
 In order to gain experience with the operation of such plants, Kawasaki and RWE are planning a pilot project with a hydrogen-powered turbine in Lingen.
 With this, we intend to create the basis for being able to convert green hydrogen back into electricity in the future, if required."